 MEMORANDUM OF AGREEMENT AND EASEMENT

-This Memorandum of Agreement and Easement (this “Memorandum”) is made and entered into this ___ day of September, 2001 by and between Bishops Corner a p (“Owner”), and Grande Communications Networks, Inc. (“Operator”).
+This Memorandum of Agreement and Easement (this “Memorandum”) is made and entered into this ___ day of September, 2001 by and between Bishops Corner a limited partnership (“Owner”), and Grande Communications Networks, Inc., a Delaware corporation (“Operator”).

 WITNESS TO:

-WHEREAS, the Operator is in the business of providing telecommunications and other services, including but not limited to cable television, high speed Internet, and telephony services; and
+WHEREAS, the Operator is in the business of providing telecommunications and other services, including but not limited to cable television, high speed internet, and telephony services; and

-WHEREAS, the Owner owns certain real property and improvements located at 109 Craddock Ave. [address], San Marcos [city], County of Hays, Texas, known as Bishops Corner currently consisting primarily of 134 residential units (the real property and improvements, including existing units, together with all additional units constructed on the property, being referred to as the “Property”); and
+WHEREAS, the Owner owns certain real property and improvements located at 109 Craddock Ave. [address], San Marcos [city], County of Hays, Texas, known as Bishops Corner currently consisting primarily of 134 residential units and more particularly described on Exhibit “A” attached hereto and made a part hereof (the real property and improvements, including existing units, together with all additional units constructed on the property, being referred to as the “Property”); and

-WHEREAS, Owner desires to make Operators services available to the residents of the Property (the “Residents”), and Operator is willing to provide such services to the Property, on the terms and conditions more particularly set forth in that certain Telecommunications Services Agreement entered into between Operator and Owner on or about the date hereof (the “Agreement”);
+WHEREAS, Owner desires to make Operators services available to the residents of the Property (the “Residents”), and Operator is willing to provide such services to the Property, on the terms and conditions more particularly set forth in that certain Communications Services Agreement entered into between Operator and Owner on or about the date hereof (the “Agreement”);

 NOW, THEREFORE, for and in consideration of Ten Dollars ($10.00) and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties hereby acknowledge and agree as follows:

-1. During the term of the Agreement and any renewals thereof, and by its terms, Owner has granted and conveyed to Operator and its successors and assigns, a non-exclusive easement in, under, on, over, through and across the Property for the purposes of designing, constructing, locating and installing, maintaining, repairing, updating and operating Operator’s system and network to provide: (i) on an exclusive basis, Cable Television Services to deliver programming to the Residents; (ii) on an exclusive basis, High Speed Internet Access services to Residents; and (iii) on a nonexclusive basis, various telephone and other telephony services to the Residents (i), (ii) and (iii) are, collectively, the “Services”), including without limitation any and all of Operator’s equipment and facilities, underground cable, inside wiring, pedestal locations and power supply locations (collectively, the “System”) on the Property, and for the further purpose of marketing the Services to the Residents as more particularly described in the Agreement.
+1. During the term of the Agreement and any renewals thereof, and by its terms, Owner has granted and conveyed to Operator and its successors and assigns, a non-exclusive easement in, under, on, over, through and across the Property for the purposes of designing, constructing, locating and installing, maintaining, repairing, updating and operating Operator’s system and network to provide: (i) on an exclusive basis, cable television services to deliver programming to the Residents; (ii) high speed internet access services to Residents; and (iii) on a nonexclusive basis, various telephone and other telephony services to the Residents (i), (ii) and (iii) are, collectively, the “Services”), including without limitation any and all of Operator’s equipment and facilities, underground cable, inside wiring, pedestal locations and power supply locations (collectively, the “System”) on the Property, and for the further purpose of marketing the Services to the Residents as more particularly described in the Agreement.
 The easement and other rights and interests granted to Operator in the Agreement and memorialized in this Memorandum constitute interests in real property and covenants binding upon Owner and all subsequent owners and others who may claim any interests in or upon the Property, and shall, to the extent permitted by law, run with the Property.

 2. During the term of the Agreement and any renewals, and thereafter unless otherwise agreed by the parties to the Agreement, the System, including the inside and homerun wiring, shall be and remain the sole property of Operator; thereafter, the System, not including the inside and homerun wiring, shall be and remain the sole property of Operator.